szafranski/RH-ota/README.md

 1. Option for installing avrdude
 1. Option for adding aliases to the system
 1. Showing Raspberry GPIO in the terminal
-1. Embeded logging feature with an option to upload log file to the cloud
+1. Embedded logging feature with an option to upload log file to the cloud

 </br></br>
 If you want all hardware functionalities - visit: [Instructables page](https://www.instructables.com/id/RotorHazard-Updater/)